opencadc/storage-inventory/storage-inventory-dm/README.md

 **Remote R**: This set is the artifacts in the remote site that match the current filter policy.

-The approach is to iterate through sets L and R, look for discrepancies, and fix L. There are only minor differences if validating global L.
+The approach is to iterate through sets L and R, look for discrepancies, and fix L. There are only minor differences if validating global L. Note: Except for explanation0 which are strictly local effects, the explanation #s match -- they are the same explanation seen from both sides.

-*discrepancy*: artifact in L && not in R
+*discrepancy*: artifact in L && artifact not in R

+    explanation0: filter policy at L changed to exclude artifact in R
+    evidence: Artifact in R without filter
+    action: delete Artifact, if (L==storage) create DeletedStorageLocationEvent

-    explanation: deleted from R, pending/missed DeletedArtifactEvent in L
+    explanation1: deleted from R, pending/missed DeletedArtifactEvent in L
     evidence: DeletedArtifactEvent in R
     action: put DAE, delete artifact

-    explanation: L==global, deleted from R, pending/missed DeletedStorageLocationEvent in L
+    explanation2: L==global, deleted from R, pending/missed DeletedStorageLocationEvent in L
     evidence: DeletedStorageLocationEvent in R
-    action: remove siteID from Artifact.storageLocations
+    action: remove siteID from Artifact.storageLocations (see below)

-    explanation: new Artifact in L, pending/missed new Artifact event in R
+    explanation3: L==global, new Artifact in L, pending/missed Artifact or sync in R
     evidence: ?
-    action: ?

-    explanation: filter policy at L changed to exclude artifact in R
+    action: remove siteID from Artifact.storageLocations (see below)

-    evidence: Artifact in R without filter
+    explanation4: L==storage, new Artifact in L, pending/missed new Artifact event in R
-    action: delete Artifact, if (L=storage) create DeletedStorageLocationEvent

-    explanation: lost DeletedArtifactEvent
     evidence: ?
+    action: none

+    explanation6: deleted from R, lost DeletedArtifactEvent
+    evidence: ?
+    action: assume explanation3

+    explanation7: L==global, lost DeletedStorageLocationEvent
+    evidence: ?
-    action: ?
+    action: assume explanation3

+    note: when removing siteID from Artifact.storageLocations in global, if the Artifact.siteLocations becomes empty the artifact should be deleted (metadata-sync needs to also do this in response to a DeletedStorageLocationEvent)
+        TBD: must this also create a DeletedArtifactEvent?

 *discrepancy*: artifact not in L && artifact in R

+    explantion0: filter policy at L changed to include artifact in R
+    evidence: ?
+    action: equivalent to missed Artifact event (explanation3 below)

-    explanation: deleted from L, pending/missed DeletedArtifactEvent in R
+    explanation1: deleted from L, pending/missed DeletedArtifactEvent in R
-    evidence: DeletedArtifactEvent in L?
+    evidence: DeletedArtifactEvent in L
+    action: none

+    explanation2: L==storage, deleted from L, pending/missed DeletedStorageLocationEvent in R
+    evidence: DeletedStorageLocationEvent in L
-    action: do nothing
+    action: none

-    explanation: new Artifact in R, pending/missed new Artifact event in L
+    explanation3: L==storage, new Artifact in R, pending/missed new Artifact event in L
-    evidence: Artifact not in L without siteLocation constraint
+    evidence: ?
     action: insert Artifact

-    explanation: L==global, synced Artifact in R, pending/missed new Artifact event in L
+    explanation4: L==global, new Artifact in R, pending/missed changed Artifact event in L
-    evidence: Artifact in local db, siteLocation does not include remote siteID
+    evidence: Artifact in local db but siteLocations does not include remote siteID
-    action: add remote siteID to Artifact.siteLocations
+    action: add siteID to Artifact.siteLocations

-    explanation: lost DeletedArtifactEvent
+    explanation6: deleted from L, lost DeletedArtifactEvent
     evidence: ?
+    action: assume explanation3

+    explanation7: L==storage, deleted from L, lost DeletedStorageLocationEvent
+    evidence: ?
-    action: ?
+    action: assume explanation3

 *discrepancy*: artifact.uri in both && artifact.id mismatch

-    explantion: same ID collision due to race condition that metadata-sync has to handle
+    explantion1: same ID collision due to race condition that metadata-sync has to handle
-    evidence: ?
+    evidence: no more evidence needed
     action: pick winner, create DeletedArtifactEvent for loser, delete loser if it is in L

 *discrepancy*: artifact in both && valid metaChecksum mismatch

-    explanation: pending/missed artifact update in L
+    explanation1: pending/missed artifact update in L
     evidence: ??
     action: put Artifact

-    explanation: pending/missed artifact update in R
+    explanation2: pending/missed artifact update in R
     evidence: ??
     action: do nothing